 The pipeline \texttt{lenstool} allows for parametric mass reconstructions of a lens, where the total mass of the lens can be separated into several components.
-In this work, we consider a cluster-scale and a galaxy-scale mass components.
+In this work we consider cluster-scale and galaxy-scale mass components.

-We choose to model all halos with dual pseudo-isothermal elliptical mass density profiles \citep[dPIE,][]{Eliasdottir2007}.
-There are 7 free parameters associated with the dPIE profile in \texttt{lenstool}: the coordinates of the centre, $x,~y$; the ellipticity, $e=(a^2-b^2)/(a^2+b^2)$, where $a$ and $b$ are the values of the major and minor semi-axes, respectively; the orientation, $\theta$ (counted counter-clockwise from the $x$-axis); the core and truncation radii, $r_{\rm core}$ and $r_{\rm cut}$; and a velocity dispersion, $\sigma_{\rm LT}$, which is linked to the central velocity dispersion of the dPIE profile according to relation $\sigma_0 = \sqrt{3/2}~ \sigma_{\rm LT}$.
+We chose to model all halos with dual pseudo-isothermal elliptical mass density (dPIE) profiles \citep{Eliasdottir2007}.
+There are seven free parameters associated with the dPIE profile in \texttt{lenstool}: the coordinates of the centre, $x,~y$; the ellipticity, $e=(a^2-b^2)/(a^2+b^2)$, where $a$ and $b$ are the values of the major and minor semi-axes, respectively; the orientation, $\theta$ (counted anti-clockwise from the $x$-axis); the core and truncation radii, $r_{\rm core}$ and $r_{\rm cut}$; and a velocity dispersion, $\sigma_{\rm LT}$, which is linked to the central velocity dispersion of the dPIE profile according to the relation $\sigma_0 = \sqrt{3/2}~ \sigma_{\rm LT}$.

 Cluster-scale halos are described by non-truncated, elliptical dPIE profiles.
-Galaxy-scale halos, that are associated with the cluster galaxies, are instead modelled with singular, circular dPIE profiles.
-To significantly reduce the number of free parameters, the following two scaling relations \citep{Jullo2007} between the galaxy total mass and its corresponding luminosity (as measured in the HST F160W band, see Section \ref{sec:cm}) are typically adopted:
+Galaxy-scale halos, which are associated with the cluster galaxies, are instead modelled with singular, circular dPIE profiles.
+To significantly reduce the number of free parameters, the following two scaling relations \citep{Jullo2007} between the galaxy total mass and its corresponding luminosity (as measured in the HST F160W band; see Sect. \ref{sec:cm}) are typically adopted:

-where $L^{\star}$ represents the reference luminosity value of a galaxy at the cluster redshift, that we associate with the BCG (with a magnitude value in the HST F160W band of $17.56$).
+where $L^{\star}$ represents the reference luminosity value of a galaxy at the cluster redshift, which we associated with the BCG (with a magnitude value in the HST F160W band of $17.56$).
 The two free parameters in the lens model are then $\sigma_0^{\star}$ and $r_{\rm cut}^{\star}$.
 The (fixed) parameters $\alpha$ and $\beta$ correspond to the slopes of the $\sigma_0$ and $r_{\rm cut}$ scaling relations, respectively.
-We adopt values of $\alpha$ and $\beta$ so that the galaxy total mass-to-light ratio varies with the luminosity as $M^{\rm tot}_i L_i^{-1} \propto L ^{0.2}_i$, i.e. with a relation that is compatible with the so-called tilt of the Fundamental Plane \citep{Faber1987, Bender1992}.
+We adopted values of $\alpha$ and $\beta$ so that the galaxy total mass-to-light ratio varies with the luminosity as $M^{\rm tot}_i L_i^{-1} \propto L ^{\gamma}_i$, with $\gamma=0.2$ (i.e. a relation that is compatible with the so-called tilt of the Fundamental Plane; \citealt{Faber1987, Bender1992, Ciotti1996, Bernardi2003, Grillo2010}).